The subconvexity problem for Rankin-Selberg and triple product L-functions: bounds for global periods

 \begin{rem} One can immediately obtain the same result if each $\pi_i$ is further twisted by some character $\eta_i$ as long as $\prod \eta_i=1$, allowing more general central characters.

 In general there are some sporadic cases (for example, in specific archimedean aspect, or for square-free $M_\fin$) where one can also verify the conjecture.
-For the conciseness of this paper we limit ourselves to the relatively simple case as in Theorem \ref{Theo:conjecturecase}. \end{rem}
+For the conciseness of this paper we limit ourselves to the case in Theorem \ref{Theo:conjecturecase}. \end{rem}